ant-design/ant-design-pro-site/blog/protable.en-US.md

 Depending on the value type, the form generates different input boxes, and the data that succeeds automatically initiates the query through the params parameter of the request, without any data binding.

-If your form is simple, there aren't too many special components, or you've encapsulated a lot of antd-compliant components (i.e. having a controlled value and onChange method), you can generate form elements from rows from the renderFormItem, and then configure 'type-FormForm' 'You can generate an add form.
+If your form is easy, there aren't too many special components, or you've encapsulated a lot of antd-compliant components (i.e. having a controlled value and onChange method), you can generate form elements from rows from the renderFormItem, and then configure 'type-FormForm' 'You can generate an add form.

 ![image.png](https://gw.alipayobjects.com/zos/antfincdn/p3YxxMOlwz/1582130440043-71722655-42e6-4698-a37a-14d69f6008b8%252520%281%29.png)